-I am the author of many books and articles.
-I am a retired college professor.
-I have been married for over 35 years and am the father of four grown children (ages 24 and 29--this is a puzzle; figure it out).
-We live near Tucson, Arizona.
+James M Deem is the author of many books and articles.
+He is a retired college professor.
+He has been married to his wife Susan for 40 years and is the father of four grown children (ages 28 and 33--this is a puzzle; figure it out).
+He lives near Tucson, Arizona.

-Like Julian Drew, I was born in Wheeling, West Virginia.
-I have also lived in Arizona, Kansas, Michigan, and New York.
+Like Julian Drew, he was born in Wheeling, West Virginia.
+He has also lived in Arizona, Kansas, Michigan, and New York.

 More recently, I have chosen to write about the Holocaust (specifically, a death camp known as Auschwitz and a four-day pogrom called Kristallnacht), a subject that is difficult--but very important--to read about.

 Finally, my latest book is entitled The Prisoners of Breendonk.
 It is my longest and most challenging nonfiction work.
-It introduces the reader to the prisoners of a little-known camp run by the SS in Belgium.
+It introduces the prisoners of a little-known camp run by the SS in Belgium.

 "What's next in nonfiction?
 You'll have to wait and see!"

 The subjects he writes about: Fiction